awsdocs/amazon-opensearch-service-developer-guide/doc_source/createupdatedomains.md

    + If you want to use IAM for user management, choose **Set IAM ARN as master user** and specify the ARN for an IAM role\.
    + If you want to use the internal user database, choose **Create master user** and specify a user name and password\.

-   Whichever option you choose, the master user can access all indices in the cluster and all OpenSearch APIs\.
+   Whichever option you choose, the master user can access all indexes in the cluster and all OpenSearch APIs\.
 For guidance on which option to choose, see [Key concepts](fgac.md#fgac-concepts)\.

    If you disable fine\-grained access control, you can still control access to your domain by placing it within a VPC, applying a restrictive access policy, or both\.
 You must enable node\-to\-node encryption and encryption at rest to use fine\-grained access control\.
 **Note**